 The Chill at the Queen Mary

 One of the most elaborate events of the season is The Chill at the Queen Mary in Long Beach.
 A giant dome will be frozen over and transformed into an igloo featuring a 13,000 sq ft walk through exhibit.
-Inside visitors will be awed with an interactive maze with lights and non ice sculptures and characters from Alice & Wonderland.
-Themes change yearly, so just because you have been once, you can go again!
+Inside visitors will be awed with concepts based on the theme International Holiday Expedition.
+Providing a tribute to cultural traditions from around the world showcasing a global sampling of food, music and live entertainment perfect for the holidays.
+Themes change yearly, so just because you have been once, doesn’t mean you can’t go again!
 Don’t forget to wear all the winter gear you own – temperatures are VERY COLD!
-In addition to the Ice Kingdom, there is also tubing, ice skating and other holiday celebratory activities.
+In addition, there is also tubing, ice skating and other holiday celebratory activities.
 This event gets packed, so book your tickets in advance and if possible go on a weekday to avoid the lines.

 Apart from tubing at the Chill, the only other options for snow tubing is in the local mountains.
 An easy day trip can be taken to Mt Baldy to tube and even further towards Big Bear.
 Check out this post on Snow Tubing options for Angelenos to find out more.

 The beauty of ice skating in Los Angeles is doing it outside in short sleeves!
 Most of the seasonal skating rinks are outdoors and if you plan it correctly, you could be ice skating outside in 80 degree weather!
 Below are some of our favorites or ones that have be recommended to us as being exceptionally kid friendly.

 - ICE in Santa Monica – Enjoy skating steps away from the beach (open from Nov 3)